FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 The `appConfig` section itself and all of its fields are optional.
 You only need to specify the fields you want to set.

-The following example shows all available fields and their default value.
+The following example shows all available fields and their default values.

 ```js
 document.addEventListener(`ffCoreReady`, ({ factfinder, init, initialSearch }) => {